cekpowell/scene-recognition-classifiers/README.md

 ### Project Contents

-- Contained in the project are:
+- Contained in the project:
   - Three directories:
     - `Run1` : Contains the implementation of the first classifier (K-Nearest Neighbour Classifier).
     - `Run2` : Contains the implementation of the second classifier (Linear Classifiers).